Home » Youth Program

 Preregistration for Youth Classes

 Aikido of Madison is proud of its youth program which has a 20 year history and is diverse in age, gender and race.
-Jeff Hempel Sensei is the chief instructor of the program and has been teaching martial arts to children for 30 years.
-He is joined by Senseis Anastasia Saph and Sydnor Withers in leading classes.
-The program accepts children ages 5 and over and offers a caring, compassionate environment.
+Sensei Anastasia Saph and Sensei Sydnor Withers lead the youth classes.
+Our instructors (sensei) have many years of experience, having learned firsthand from our Youth Program Co-founder, Jeff Hempel Sensei.
+Jeff Sensei has taught martial arts to children for over 30 years.
+He co-founded the program with the late Mark Uttech Sensei.
+The youth program accepts children ages 5 through 12 and offers a caring compassionate environment for learning.
 Our goals for the program are to teach conflict resolution skills, increase attention span, increase awareness of surroundings and ability to focus.

 Aikido works for all sizes and all ages.
 It does not rely on height or weight, so all age groups can practice together.
 The multi-age grouping has many positive outcomes.
 Siblings can train together.
 Older students can mentor younger students.
-A family-type atmosphere prevails during our semi-annual Parents’ Day on the Mat.
+Children over the age of 12 join the “regular” classes, training with other teens and adults.

 Aikido is cooperative, not competitive.
 The students’ goal is not to “win,” but rather to practice and improve, and help their training partner improve.
 Our instructors help students learn to take care of their partner and keep them safe.
 This directly relates to their school life: working with others for a mutually beneficial outcome.